mcw-rcc/mcw-rcc.github.io/docs/user-guide/jobs/running-jobs.md

 ## GPU Jobs

-The new HPC system includes 6 compute nodes that each have 4 V100 accelerators.
-There is no need to login to a separate cluster as in the past.
-You can add a GPU to your batch or interactive job submission with the `--gres=gpu:<N>` command, where ***N*** is the number of GPUs.
+The cluster includes 8 compute nodes that each have 4 GPUs.
+Nodes gn01-gn06 each have 48 cores, 360GB RAM, 4 V100 GPUs, and a 480GB SSD for local scratch.
+Nodes gn07-gn08 each have 48 cores, 480GB RAM, 4 A40 GPUs, and a 3.84TB NVMe SSD for local scratch You can add a GPU to your batch or interactive job submission with the `--gres=gpu:N` flag, where ***N*** is the number of GPUs.

 In a job script add: